Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 Can Schema Agent tell Client Agent "I'm done, your turn"? **No.** There's no direct agent-to-agent messaging or signaling in Cursor.

 However, you can achieve this indirectly—instruct Client Agent to wait for `schema.json` to exist before proceeding.
-This "file gate" pattern (covered in [DIY Coordination Techniques](#diy-coordination-techniques)) lets you simulate sequential handoffs without actual agent communication.
+This "file gate" pattern (covered in [DIY Coordination Techniques](#diy-coordination-techniques)) lets you simulate sequential handoffs without actual agent communication, however you're explicit to the AI agent to use its shell tool to loop.

 ---